mcmikecreations/tum_info/README.md

 ## How to contribute

+### Offered courses

+The offered courses database is maintained in [this repository by Vuenc](https://github.com/Vuenc/TUM-Master-Informatics-Offered-Lectures).
+Please direct your contributions there.
+Once they are accepted, notify me about the update.

+**For developers**: to update the website with new courses, edit and run `python scripts/course_offered_parse.py` from root folder.
+It has the same dependencies as building the app above.

 ### Course exam statistics

 You can help expand this website with new information by adding your own course exam statistics!

+#### A single course

+In short, create a new issue based on this template by [going here](https://github.com/mcmikecreations/tum_info/issues/new?assignees=&labels=&template=add_course_exam_statistics.md&title=%5BCourse%5D+CIT+IN0001+2022SS) and replace the values with your own data.
+The description is copy-pasted onto the page directly and follows the markdown format (but you can use plain text too).
+After some time, the statistics you have submitted will appear on the website.
+For now there's a manual review step done by me, so don't worry too much about breaking the website.
+When I see that everything is ok, I put a label on the issue and [GitHub Actions](https://github.com/mcmikecreations/tum_info/tree/main/.github/workflows) take care of the rest by adding a new page to the website and building it.

 #### All your courses program